eliasniepoetter/ifr_successive_linearization/README.md

 - the `main.m` performs a full simulation with successive linearization control scheme
 - the user can select different setpoint generation methods

+**freedom_of_trajectory**:
+- `duffing_sequential`: sequential LQR control of the duffing oscillator, analogue to the van der pol experiment
+- `duffing_terminal_region`: analysis of the terminal region estimated with a procedure described in [1]

 ## Analysis of the Operating Point of Van der Pol
 These scripts demonstrate the classic design of a controller around an operating point.
 The operating point is in general not an equilibrium.
 Therefore the equilibrium equations are solved for a steady state input $u^{\star}$, which enables the shift of the equilibrium to (any) selected operating point.
 For the "classic" Van der Pol with only one input, the operating point is tight to the $x_1$ axis because full state tracking would require as many inputs as states.
-The "modified" Van der Pol in the example presendet has an additional input for the ODE of
+The "modified" Van der Pol in the example presented has an additional input for the ODE of
 $x_1$, namely $\dot{x_1} = x_2 + u_1$.
 This modification allows it to move the operating point
 resp. the equilibrium to any point in the state space.
 However, one drawback is now that the equilibrium states for $x_1$ and $x_2$ are coupled.
 Furthermore, if one takes the steady state input $u_{2}^{\star}$ as a parameter, the equilibrium undergoes a bifurcation.

 ## Analysis of the linearization error dynamics
-The error_dyanmics_linearization_point.m script visualizes the error dynamics $e(x,u)$ for the Van der Pol.
+The error_dynamics_linearization_point.m script visualizes the error dynamics $e(x,u)$ for the Van der Pol.
 The analytically computed results of the gradient of the linearization error are visualized as well.
 On this basis, the linearization_error_optimization.m script implements an optimization routine which searches for a setpoint with minimal linearization error (evaluated at the current state) while